ebolotin6/Twitter_Sentiment_Analyzer/README.md

 # Twitter Sentiment Analyzer
-### A program for generating sentiment analysis on Twitter data
+### Create sentiment analysis for Twitter data
 #### Author: Eli Bolotin

 ### Program Description -

+This program serves as an all-in-one method of data collection, cleaning, and sentiment analysis for the purposes of statistical analysis.
+It is designed for the experiment below.

-1. This program generates (NLTK) sentiment analysis using self-collected and cleaned Twitter data.
+1. This program creates (NLTK) sentiment analysis using self-collected and cleaned Twitter data.
-2. The TSA program consists of 3 files:
+2. Program consists of 3 files:
-	* TwitterProgram.py - core program
+	* **TwitterProgram.py** - core program
-	* StreamTweets.py - executes step 1
+	* **StreamTweets.py** - executes step 1
-	* ProcessTweets.py - executes steps 2, 3, 4
+	* **ProcessTweets.py** - executes steps 2, 3, 4
 3. Output: sentiment analysis

 ### Experiment Description -

-The original question that this program was designed to answer was:
+This program was designed to answer the following question:
 * Are people that talk about fitness happier than people that talk about media (tv, movies, youtube, etc.)?
-* This is an experiment in which we are comparing 2 different groups (samples).
+* This is an experiment in which we are comparing 2 different groups.

 ### Example experiment -

 Consider 2 groups (example): people that talk (tweet) about fitness and people that tweet about media.
 To conduct the experiment, follow the steps below:

-1. Create (unbiased) keywords and hashtags that define these groups.
+1. Create keywords and hashtags that define these groups.
 2. Stream tweets using keywords/hashtags for both groups (Twitter Stream API)
 3. Clean the streamed tweets (via program)
 4. Fetch other (non-filtered) tweets for users in streamed groups.